QWTforGithub/CDSegNet/README.md

  - 1) **_As CN is as the dominant network, avoiding multiple iterations during inference, because the output from NN is no longer important._**
  - 2) **_As CN is as the dominant network, alleviate the necessity of excessively fitting the scores from the task target for NN, improving the convergence speed of training._**
  - 3) **_Moveover, CNF maintains the DDPMs training rules during training, thus preserving data sparsity and noise robustness._**
- - **_Models with CNF still essentially qualify as DDPMs, as trained models can perform DDPM inference.The key difference from traditional DDPMs is simply the output from CN instead of NN in inference._**
+ - **_Models with CNF still essentially qualify as DDPMs, as trained models can perform DDPM inference (CNF follows the DDPMs training rules).
+The key difference from traditional DDPMs is simply the output from CN instead of NN in inference._**
  - As a framework, CNF is built on a backbone (e.g.~PTv3),  thus inevitably slightly increasing computational cost.
 However, CNF is more cost-effective compared to traditional DDPMs (NCF).
 #### Our paper's aim is not to propose a novel backbone but to **_introduce a new perspective for applying DDPMs to 3D perception tasks_** (CDSegNet is an instance of CNF).